-- The current account measures the transfer of real resources (goods, services, income and transfers) between an economy and the rest of the world. - The current account is further subdivided into a merchandise account and invisible account. - The merchandise account consists of transactions relating to exports and imports of goods. - In the invisible account, there are three broad categories namely- - (a) non-factor services such as travel, transportation, insurance and miscellaneous services; - (b) transfers which do not involve any value in exchange, and - (c) income which includes compensation for employees and investment income.
+- The current account measures the transfer of real resources (goods, services, income and transfers) between an economy and the rest of the world. - The current account is further subdivided into a merchandise account and invisible account.

+- The merchandise account consists of transactions relating to exports and imports of goods. - invisible account, there are three broad categories (a) non-factor services such as travel, transportation, insurance and miscellaneous services; transfers which involve value exchange, do not anv in and (c) income which includes compensation for employees and investment income.